 Our Online Dutch courses are particularly interesting because there will be plenty of time allotted to practicing productive skills (speaking and writing) and for feedback from the teacher.
-To practice speaking skills the participants will be given assignments that they can complete in pairs, in small groups or individually with SpeakApps and Skype.
+To practice speaking skills the participants will be given assignments that they can complete in pairs, in small groups or individually.
 Participants will have direct contact with the teacher for a portion of the assignments.
 The teachers will give the students feedback about three writing assignments.

 Online Independent Study - Rosetta Stone